Constraints on pseudo-Dirac neutrinos using high-energy neutrinos from NGC 1068

 \textbf{\emph{Analysis -- }} The investigation performed in this work closely follows the procedure applied in Ref.~\cite{IceCube:2022der}.
 Thus, we use an unbinned likelihood ratio method with a corresponding likelihood function defined as~\cite{Braun:2008bg}

 with $\mathcal{S}_{i}$ and $\mathcal{B}_{i}$ being the probability density functions for signal and background neutrino events, respectively.
 Further, $n_{s}$ denotes the number of signal events and $N$ is the total number of recorded events.
-The analysis routines provided by the IceCube collaboration~\cite{IceCubeDataset} have been modified in order to incorporate the oscillation probability of pseudo-Dirac neutrinos, cf.~Eq.\,\ref{eq:Prob}.
-For the latter, we took the latest global fit results~\cite{Esteban:2020cvm}.
-We set $\sigma_{x}\sim 10^{-10}\,\m$ - this number is just representative of the width of the neutrino wave packet.
+In Ref.~\cite{IceCube:2022der} a dataset of track-like events created by muon (anti-)neutrinos with an exposure of 3186 days has been investigated.
+The analysis routines provided by the IceCube collaboration~\cite{IceCubeDataset} have been modified to account for the physics scenario of this work by adjustments of the likelihood function and the inclusion of a profile likelihood ratio test.
+In particular, the oscillation probability of pseudo-Dirac neutrinos, cf.~Eq.\,\ref{eq:Prob}, has been incorporated in the calculation of neutrino signal events $n_{s}$ for the likelihood function in Eq.\,\ref{eq:LH}.
+In addition, the likelihood function itself is added with a set of Gaussian pull terms in order to account for parameter correlations of the original analysis as well as experimental uncertainties of neutrino mixing parameters.
+For the latter, we took the latest global fit results~\cite{Esteban:2020cvm,Esteban:NuFit2022} with their corresponding uncertainties.
+We assume normal neutrino mass ordering and for simplicity set $\delta_{\rm CP}\simeq 0$ and $\sigma_{x}\sim 10^{-10}\,\m$ - the latter is just representative of the width of the neutrino wave packet.
 From Eq.\,\ref{eq:Lcoh}, it is clear that this choice does not lead to additional decoherence due to wave-package separation on the Mpc-scale.
+Smaller values of $\sigma_x$ would imply a smaller coherence length, and hence averaging of the spectra.
+This would result in a loss of sensitivity.
+We chose a typical value of $\sigma_x$, characteristic of charged-current production of neutrinos in AGNs, core-collapse supernovae (CCSNe) and other astrophysical objects~\cite{Kersten:2015kio}.
+Marginalizing over $\sigma_x$ would reduce the sensitivity slightly since smaller values of $\sigma$ would lead to decoherence.
+However, it is reasonable to expect that $\sigma_x$ cannot be smaller than $1$\,fm - typical scales associated with the size of a proton.

 The neutrino flux of NGC 1068 in muon and the anti-muon flavor is assumed to follow a power-law of the form